Grizzled Skipper (Pyrgus malvae)

 The Grizzled Skipper is a very localised and declining butterfly in Britain occuring in discrete colonies in open, sunny but sheltered, unfertilised grassland, woodland rides and glades or abandoned industrial sites, breeding where the vegetation is sparse and there are patches of bare ground.
 Best sites occur where there is a mosaic of short and long vegetation where the caterpillars feed on rosaceous plants such as Wild Strawberry (Fragaria vesca), Creeping Cinquefoil (Potentilla repens) and bramble (Rubus sp.).
 (For further details on this species see http://www.butterfly-conservation.org/).

-Status over the last 20 years is Stable with a decrease of -29.6%
+Status over the last 20 years is Stable with a change of -16.3%

-Status over the last 10 years is Stable with a decrease of -42.7%
+Status over the last 10 years is Stable with a change of 0.0%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.